aulb/notes/dynamic-programming/README.md

 # Decode Ways
 This is like climbing stairs.
 If the current number is 1 - 9 carry over from previous case.
 If the number is between 10 - 26, a divergent path (add two steps)

+# Combination Sum 4
+More like find permutation